This is the most comprehensive answer on whether you can wash wool with regular detergent or in a washing machine.

 Heat weakens and loosens the wool, and the vigorous movement of a regular wash cycle will pull the fabric apart and smush it back together.
 This is what leads to the shrinkage and stretching you’ll experience when washing wool garments in the machine.

-While a wool blanket can withstand a little shrinking, a stretched one will expose you to more cold while camping.
+While a wool blanket can withstand a little shrinking, a stretched one will expose you to colder while camping.

 If your wool was stretched out, then, unfortunately, it can be quite difficult to make it go back into its original shape.
 You may just have to buy a new blanket and wool clothing for your camping trips.